thetist/thetist.github.io/_pages/about.md

 Hello 👋

-I’m an undergraduate student at Seoul National University with a deep passion for machine learning and deep learning.
+I am currently an undergraduate student at Seoul National University.

 My primary research focus lies in the intersection of **machine learning**, **applied cryptography**, and **computational neuroscience**.

-I am deeply interested in developing a secure cloud memory system that functions like the human hippocampus, aiming to closely replicate each person.
+I am deeply interested in developing a secure cloud memory system inspired by the human hippocampus—one that continuously collects, stores, and leverages all lifelong, egocentric data from humans.
+Through this endeavor, I hope to not only enhance human memory, but also, in time, replicate the very essence of human identity.

+More specifically, my research interests include:

+**Machine Learning**
+- Efficient and Scalable Semantic Search
+- Instruction-Conditioned Imitation Learning

+**Applied Cryptography**
+- Homomorphic Encryption (HE)
+- Private Information Retrieval (PIR)

+**Computational Neuroscience**
+- Principles of how the hippocampus stores and recalls memories
+- Principles of learning in the biological brain

-I’m always happy to connect with others who share these interests, so please feel free to reach out!
+If you share these interests or would like to explore potential collaborations, please feel free to reach out!